Using essential oils topically is probably the most useful method of aromatherapy.

 What about kids?

 Using essential oils topically with kids requires some special precautions.

 Some experts, such as Leslie Moldenauer, recommend avoiding topical application entirely on kids under the age of two.
-As Leslie points out in this article, babies’ skin hasn’t matured fully, and this means an increased risk of irritation by essential oils.
+Babies’ skin hasn’t fully matured, and this means an increased risk of irritation by essential oils.

 Other experts, such as Robert Tisserand, are ok with topical application on babies in very, very light dilutions.